 The NINDS Center for SUDEP Research’s Pilot Award Program for 2018 was made possible with two generous research grants from UCB Pharmaceuticals USA, one for a basic science project, and one for a clinical research project.
 Each award is for $80,000 total costs.
 Nineteen high quality submissions were made from Europe and USA this year, and reviewed by expert basic science and clinical researchers in SUDEP and epilepsy mortality.
 Since inception in 2014, the Center for SUDEP Research has had 61 applications from six countries, and has awarded funding to ten pilot projects.

 The CSR seeks novel pilot projects that will address the goal of understanding and eliminating SUDEP.
 This pilot program will award grants to national and international researchers submitting innovative proposals that compliments and expands on the SUDEP research proposed in the CSR.
 The CSR plans to support one clinical or basic research pilot project (clinical trials will not be funded through this mechanism, but studies involving human subjects are allowed).
-Aluminum Metal Successful applicants will be expected to work collaboratively with the CSR investigators.
+Successful applicants will be expected to work collaboratively with the CSR investigators.

 This award is available to both young and established investigators exploring cutting-edge approaches to understanding and preventing human SUDEP.
 International applicants and applicants from outside the field of epilepsy with novel insight into the causes and prevention of SUDEP are welcome.
 Investigators already funded by the CSR are not eligible to apply.
 All materials must be submitted in English.